realumhelp/Creality-K1-and-K1-Max_wiki/Change-Hostname.md

 <br />

+> [!IMPORTANT]
-**This section is deprecated since firmware 1.3.2.8, Creality fixed this issue by setting the hostname with the MAC address of the machine.**
+> **This section is deprecated since firmware 1.3.2.8, Creality fixed this issue by setting the hostname with the MAC address of the machine.**

 <br />